zef-dev/convoworks-core/README.md

 You can check our example integration called Convoworks Prototype.
 You can [download](https://convoworks.com/downloads/) it and find more information [here](https://convoworks.com/meet-the-convoworks-prototype-plain-php-convoworks-integration-example/)

 ---

-Check for more information on [convoworks.com](https://convoworks.com)
+For more information, please check out [convoworks.com](https://convoworks.com)